 Many types of cancer are grouped in Stages based on how far the cancer has spread when found.
 Because ALL is in the blood, it has already spread throughout the body at the time of diagnosis.
 So, instead of Stages, specialists put leukemia patients in "risk groups."

 Risk groups help the team decide on the best course of treatment.
 Children with high-risk ALL usually receive stronger treatments than children with standard risk ALL.
-Your doctor will look at several things to tell which risk group your child is in.
-One is the child’s age.
-Another is how many white blood cells are found in a sample of your child’s blood.
+Your doctor (oncologist) will look at several things to tell which risk group your child is in.
+One is the child’s age at diagnosis.
+Another is how many white blood cells are found in a sample of your child’s blood at diagnosis.

 Often, patients are grouped as follows:

 Standard (low) risk: Children aged 1 to 9 years who have a white blood cell count under 50,000.